misnard/Podcast-rss-generator-from-folder/README.md

 ### What it would be fun to do
 - stylize the duck out of that xml with xslt so that a human can read it without bionic/dev eyes and BOOM, here is your website !
-- Make this a folder-only thingy, with everything in a /rss folder
+- Make this a folder-only thingy, with everything in a /rss folder for example or
+- Make this a file-only thingy, with auto-install of all the other files (style, config etc) that are generated from the php file

 ### What it will NEVER DO